Randomized reference models for temporal networks: Survey of applications of randomized reference models

 \subsection{Network controllability}

 We finally mention two recent studies of the controllability of temporal networks that have leveraged MRRMs.
 Control of a dynamical system aims at guiding a system to a desired state by designing the inputs to the system~\cite{Kirk1971O}.
 Although control theory has a long history as a branch of engineering applied to diverse subjects, it was only recently that we saw a general theory of the controllability of the systems in which elements interact in a networked manner~\cite{Liu2011C}.
-The key finding was that sparse networks require more driver nodes (i.e.\ the nodes receiving the designed input) than dense networks, and that the driver nodes are not necessarily hubs in general~\cite{Liu2011C}.
-An algorithm to approximate the minimal set of driver nodes was also proposed in \cite{Liu2011C}, based on finding the maximum matching in the network.